Endorsed by Planned Parenthood, Cecile Richards, Senator Aguilar & Leader Ken Salazar

 Check out this great video

-I am proud to announce the endorsement of Planned Parenthood Votes Colorado.
-I spent four years as the Senior Policy and Political Director for the organization, where I worked every day to protect and work on pro-active policies around reproductive health care and education.
+I am proud to announce the endorsement of Planned Parenthood Votes Colorado and national reproductive rights leader and author Cecile Richards (formerly the Executive Director of Planned Parenthood Federation of America).
+I spent four years as the Senior Policy and Political Director for PPVC, where I worked every day to protect and work on pro-active policies around reproductive health care and education.

 “We are excited to support Ashley in the upcoming election.
 PPVC endorses candidates who trust individuals to make their own health care decisions, including decisions about abortion care.
 No one has stood stronger for reproductive rights in our state.
 Ashley will prioritize health care access and reproductive justice for all Coloradans, especially those most marginalized by our health care system.
 She will continue to be a champion for the people of HD9 and all our communities,” said Sarah Taylor-Nanista, Executive Director of Planned Parenthood Votes Colorado.